Merovius/merovius.github.io/content/posts/2022-05-13-calculating-type-sets.markdown

 }
 ```

-This expresses `T=S∩T` as an interface.
-We can also view the predicate “has a
+This expresses `U=S∩T` as an interface.
+Or we can view the predicate “has a
 method `X()`” as a boolean variable and think of this as the formula `X∧Y`.

 Surprisingly, there is also a simple form of negation.
 It happens implicitly,
-because a type can not have two methods with the same name, but different
+because a type can not have two different methods with the same name.
+So,
-types.
-So, implicitly, if a type has a method `X()`, it does *not* have a
+implicitly, if a type has a method `X()` it does *not* have a method `X()
-method `X() int`, for example[^5]:
+int` for example[^5]:

 ```go
 type X interface { X() }
 type NotX interface{ X() int }
 ```

-This meant that we can express interfaces which could never be satisfied by
+This means that we can express interfaces which could never be satisfied by
 any type (i.e. which describe an empty type set):

 ```go